jcrd/lifelight/README.md

 # lifelight

-lifelight runs Conway's Game of Life on a Raspberry Pi connected to a 32x32 LED matrix.
+lifelight runs Conway's Game of Life on a Raspberry Pi connected to an LED matrix.

 ## License